CoasterSigns/coastersigns.github.io/docs/signs/attachment.md

 (modification)
 ```

-`target` is made up of a range, and a child target, both of which are optional The range is indicated by starting with `
+`target` is made up of a range, and a child target, both of which are optional.

-r`, then providing a range in the same syntax as in the modification file.
-The child element target is indicated by
+The range is indicated by starting with `r`, then providing a range in the same syntax as in the modification file.

-starting with `c`, then providing a target in the same syntax as in the modification file.
+The child element target is indicated by starting with `c`, then providing a target in the same syntax as in the modification file.

 **Examples:**